www.edelrid.de | £45

 The Kiro TI is a very good, lightweight stove.
 It offers great quality for a sub-£50 product and at 73g it’s light enough to shove in your pack and forget about.
 Boiling times and gas efficiency are great and it offers a stable base for your pots and pans.

-In a line: Great quality and light weight
+Great quality and light weight so excellent for multi-day expeditions.

 Boil time: 9/10